-Dr. Unnur Ottarsdottir founded Art Therapy Ottarsdottir in 1991 where she has served as director, art therapist, teacher and consultant.
-Ottarsdottir has, among other things, specialized in art therapy intended for individuals who have experienced trauma and struggle with the consequences of difficult life events.
-She has also worked with art therapy for a variety of public institutions and social organizations.
+Dr. Unnur Ottarsdottir founded Art Therapy Ottarsdottir in 1991 where she has served as director, art therapist, teacher and supervisor.
+Ottarsdottir has, among other things, specialized in art therapy for individuals who have experienced trauma.
+She has also worked with art therapy for a variety of institutions and organizations.

 Unnur Ottarsdottir is a pioneer of the art educational therapy method, globally.
-She has developed and researched art educational therapy methods where artistic expression is used for both psychotherapy and education.
+She has developed and researched the therapeutic methods where artistic expression is used for both psychotherapy and education.

-In 2000, Unnur Ottarsdottir conducted a study that involved 134 children and examined the impact of drawing on memory.
-The findings brought to light that the children could remember words that they had drawn better than words they had written.
-Three weeks later they could in general recall two and a half times more words that were drawn in contrast to words written the traditional way.
+In 2000, Unnur Ottarsdottir conducted a research that involved 134 children where the impact of drawing on memory was studied.
+The findings showed that the children generally remember words that they had drawn better than words they had written.
+Three weeks after the original they could in general recall two and a half times more words that were drawn in contrast to words written the traditional way.
 When the study was carried out it was the first systematic study of its kind that compared the impact of drawings and words on memory.
-Nine weeks after the completion of the study the children were asked to recall the words, without any memory exercises in the period between, and it came to light that the children who had memorized words through drawing were able to remember the median of five-times more words than the ones who had written the words.
+Nine weeks after the original memorization, some of the children were asked to recall the words, without any recall in that time period, and the results showed that the children recalled a median of five times more words they had drawn than the ones they had written.
 To the best of knowledge, the study remains still today the only one that has investigated such longitudinal impact of drawing on long-term memory.

-Unnur Ottarsdottir has worked in compulsory schools, preschools and in secondary schools, as a teacher, special education teacher and art therapist.
-She is a part-time lecturer at the Iceland University of the Arts and teaches art therapy in the continuing education program at the University of Akureyri.
-She has organized numerous courses for specialists and professionals from a variety of institutions, e.g. the Reykjavík City Department of Sports of Leisure, Iceland College of Preschool Teachers, the Continuing Education Center, University of Hertfordshire, and the Art Therapy Association Romania.
-Ottarsdottir has also held a number of talks and lectures on art therapy and art educational therapy at conferences in various universities and institutions both in Iceland as well as abroad.
+Unnur Ottarsdottir has worked in a preschool, secondary schools and a high school as a teacher, special education teacher and art therapist.
+She is a part-time lecturer at the Iceland University of the Arts and teaches art therapy in the continuing education programme at the University of Akureyri.
+She has organized numerous courses for specialists and professionals from a variety of institutions, e.g. the Reykjavík City Department of Sports of Leisure, Iceland College of Preschool Teachers, the Continuing Education Centre, University of Hertfordshire, and the Art Therapy Association Romania.
+Ottarsdottir has also held a number of talks and lectures on art therapy and art educational therapy at conferences in various universities and institutions, both in Iceland as well as abroad.
 Ottarsdottir will teach art therapy in in Art Therapy Italiana.

 Unnur Ottarsdottir sat on the board of the Icelandic Art Therapy Association, serving as chairman and cashier, in the years 2004-2013.
 She acted as representative of the Icelandic Art Therapy Association in a University of Akureyri committee which focused on art therapy education.
-She is also member of the American Art Therapy Association as a registered art therapist.
+She is also member of the American Art Therapy Association, registered as an art therapist (ATR).

 Ottarsdottir has received funding for a host of projects, research and development projects.
-She is member of a steering committee for an international project funded by the European Union and led by the Iceland University of the Arts, which seeks to develop curriculum that will apply art and interdisciplinary cooperation to facilitate well-being and strengthen social skills.
+She is member of a steering committee for an international project funded by the European Union and led by the Iceland University of the Arts, which seeks to develop a curriculum that will apply art and interdisciplinary cooperation to facilitate well-being and strengthen social inclusion.
 Ottarsdottir has also sat on the board of an evaluation committee that selects lecturers for an international research forum.
 She has been part of a committee that revolves around the allocation of research funding.
-She has participated in preparatory commissions for conferences and university courses and moderated a forum that focused on the future of research and theory.
-She is a peer reviewer at ATOL: Art Therapy OnLine jounal.
-Ottarsdottir has supervised master’s students in art education as well as been a master’s thesis examiner.
+She has participated in preparatory teams for conferences and university courses.
+Ottarsdottir has moderated a forum that focused on the future of research and theory.
+She is a peer reviewer at ATOL: Art Therapy OnLine journal.
+Ottarsdottir has both supervised master’s students in art education and been a master’s thesis examiner.